Chainsawkitten/HymnToBeauty/docs/GettingStarted/YourFirstHymn/Components.md

 \page YourFirstHymn_Components Components

 Entities by themselves only contain a name and positional information.
 All functionality that entities can have come from adding components to them.
-A camera, for example, is nothing more than an entity containing a Lens component.
 A renderable 3D object is an entity containing Mesh and Material components.
 Add a %Physics component to it and it can move around in the game world.

 \section AddComponent Adding a component